HiDhineshRaja/TensorFlow_Custom_ObjectDetection_/README.md

 ### Step 1:

 => Install Tensorflow latest version using the below command.
-=>To install the CPU-only version of TensorFlow, enter the following command.
+=> To install the CPU-only version of TensorFlow, enter the following command.

-     C:\> pip3 install --upgrade tensorflow
+     C:\> pip3 install --upgrade tensorflow.
-=>To install the GPU version of TensorFlow, enter the following command.
+=> To install the GPU version of TensorFlow, enter the following command.

      C:\> pip3 install --upgrade tensorflow-gpu